Nexmo/ruby-2fa/README.md

 Once your server is started:

 * Visit [localhost:3000](http://localhost:3000/)
-* Sign up for an account
+* Register for an account
 * Add a phone number to your account without any leading 0's or +'s (e.g. `445555666777`)
 * Log out
 * Log in with your username and password
-* You will receive a code in seconds, fill this in on the second form and submit
+* You will receive a code in a few seconds, fill this in on the second form and submit
 * You will now be logged in

 ## License

 This project is licensed under the [MIT license](LICENSE).